Start here if you are new – Introductory information to help you get started in Cash Handling & Deposits.

 Overview on Satellite Cashiers

-The CSU Stanislaus Chief Financial Officer (CFO) can designate a CSU Stanislaus employee as a Satellite Cashier at a sub-cashiering location.
+The Stanislaus State Chief Financial Officer (CFO) can designate a Stanislaus State employee as a Satellite Cashier at a sub-cashiering location.
 The Satellite Cashier is responsible for ensuring that Cash Management policies and procedures are followed.
 Tasks can be assigned to other staff at the satellite location but the Satellite Cashier has the ultimate responsibility.
 Cash and cash equivalent collections shall only be received at official cash collection points by designated cashiers.

 The physical setup of all cashiering stations must be reviewed by Campus Risk Management personnel to ensure the safety of funds and personnel.
 Such reviews must be in writing and retained per campus fiscal records retention policy.